+Nurse educator job description includes teaching nursing students how to be nurses and teaching content from nursing school classes.
 For those who want to know what do nurse educators do, the best way to find out is to shadow one.
 That’s not always possible, but with the right networking, nurses can build a good relationship with educators already in the field.
-Be sincere and direct in citing interest in becoming a nurse educator.
+Be sincere and direct when citing interest in becoming a nurse educator.

 What Does a Clinical Nurse Educator Do?

-Clinical nurse educator job duties include many duties.
-They train and teach nursing students and exhibit behavior that nursing students emulate.
-Clinical nurses commit to lifelong learning to stay updated on the latest techniques and technology in evidence-based nursing practices.
+Clinical nurse educator job duties include many tasks.
+They train and teach nursing students and also exhibit behavior that nursing students emulate.
+In addition, clinical nurses commit to lifelong learning to stay updated on the latest techniques and technology in evidence-based nursing practices.

 What Are Important Classroom Skills for Nurse Educators?